Last Updated on May 9, 2025 by vanessa sequeira

 Whenever the government needs funds for its operations, it asks RBI to help generate the required funds.
 RBI issues bonds and securities, backed by the government, to institutional investors like banks and mutual funds.

-An Asset Management Company (AMC) that issues gilt funds, pools money from investors looking to invest in government securities.
-Thereafter, at least 80% of the pooled corpus is invested in the government securities that are issued by the RBI.
-The securities pay interest that adds to the value of the portfolio and generates returns for the investors.
+An Asset Management Company (AMC) that issues debt gilt mutual funds, pools money from investors looking to invest in government securities.
+Thereafter, at least 80% of the pooled corpus is invested in the government securities that the RBI issues.
+The securities pay interest that adds to the portfolio’s value and generates returns for the investors.

-Now that you understand what gilt funds meaning is, you would spot the benefits that these funds have to offer.
+Now that you understand what gilt funds means, here are the benefits that the top gilt funds have to offer.
 These benefits include the following.

-• Attractive returns: government securities promise good interest income.
-As such, gilt funds can offer attractive returns on your investment and help you create a corpus for your financial goals.
+• Attractive returns: Government securities promise good interest income.
+As such, high-return gilt funds can offer attractive returns on your investment and help you create a corpus for your financial goals.

-• Low exposure to risk: Being debt-oriented, gilt funds are not prone to the volatility of the equity market.
-As such, in uncertain times, when the equity market is volatile, gilt funds can offer good returns.
+• Low exposure to risk: Being debt-oriented, debt gilt funds are not prone to the volatility of the equity market.
+As such, in uncertain times, when the equity market is volatile, low-risk gilt funds may offer good returns.
 Moreover, the credit risk is also low considering these funds are issued by the government where the risk of default is non-existential.

-• Protection of invested capital: The money that you invest in gilt funds does not erode due to market volatility.
+• Protection of invested capital: The money that you invest in gilt mutual funds for stability purposes does not erode due to market volatility.
 With a low-risk profile, gilt funds protect your invested capital against value erosion.

 When understanding what gilt funds are, you should also understand whether such funds fit your investment strategy or not.
 Gilt funds are suitable for your portfolio if you: